 Phone:802.281.3213 ext.
 3024

 Parker is an experienced residential and commercial PV installer and provider of operations and maintenance service.
 A native Vermonter, Parker was born and raised in Norwich, Vermont.
 When he’s not at work he enjoys live music, snowboarding and fly-fishing.

 Senior Project Manager

-Robert joined the Norwich Solar Technologies team in 2019.
+Robert joined the Norwich Solar team in 2019.
 He graduated from the University of Vermont with a Bachelor of Science in Business Administration, Management and Operations with a concentration in Finance and Accounting.
 Robert was also a RI Small Business Representative to the United States White House from 1994 – 1997.

 Solar Development Engineer

 Energy systems are Ryan’s primary career interest, especially renewable power.
 He has four years of experience in renewable energy system design and energy resource and feasibility assessment.
 His experience includes project management and development on both current and proposed solar and wind farms across North America.
 Ryan’s responsibilities have included technical analyses, such as shadow flicker, economic analyses such as price and energy projections used for pro formas, and management of electrical interconnection processes.

 In 2012, Ryan completed a B.S. in Mechanical Engineering from the University of Vermont (UVM), with a focus in energy systems.
 He also received a B.S. in Thermal Energy Engineering from Aalborg University for completion of studies and a research project on small scale vertical axis wind turbines.
 At UVM, he was awarded the Outstanding Senior Award for Energy because of his passion and commitment to the field.